 Despite a fall in the number of people living in extreme poverty in most LICs, it is essential to note that this reduction varies from country to country.
 It is also worth noting that even though there is a significant decrease in the number of people living in extreme poverty globally, there is evidence to suggest that in some countries the rich are getting richer whilst the poor are getting poorer.
 In other words, there is an enormous inequality gap in the distribution of wealth in some countries.

 According to Oxfam, the richest 1% of the world’s population have seen their wealth increase from 44% in 2009 to 99% in 2016.
 Also, the richest eight billionaires own the same amount of wealth as the poorest half of the world’s total population (Oakes, 2018).
 This shows that there is a wide gap between the rich and the poor than ever before.

 There is a significant increase in the number of people belonging to an emerging group of income earners known as the New Global Middle Class (NGMC).
 These are defined as people with incomes ranging between $3,650 (or $10 a day) and $36,500 a year.
 These are people with discretionary income who can spend on consumer goods and, at the upper end private healthcare, holidays and even cars.

-The fragile middle class (or the lower middle class), constituting about 2 billion of the world’s population are those who have escaped poverty but have yet to the join the NGMC.
-They earn between $2 and $10 daily and are more likely to slip back into the extreme poverty if attempts are not made to maintain or improve their economic situation.
-Most countries in Sub Saharan Africa, including Ghana, find themselves in the category of economic groupings.
+The fragile middle class (or the lower middle class), constituting about 2 billion of the world’s population are those who have escaped poverty but have yet to join the NGMC.
+They earn between $2 and $10 daily and are more likely to slip back into extreme poverty if attempts are not made to maintain or improve their economic situation.
+Most countries in Sub-Saharan Africa, including Ghana, find themselves in this class.

 The links below give further details on the NGMC: